 As a teen, Army veteran Julie Bradley learned firsthand about financial insecurity.
-Her father, a WWII veteran, was diagnosed with a terminal brain tumor; her parents filed for bankruptcy and divorce; and her mother ultimately left.
+Her father, a WWII veteran, was diagnosed with a terminal brain tumor and both her parents filed for bankruptcy.

 That's not the kind of background that sets you up for a life of financial success.
 Yet while most Americans are saddled with debt, Bradley did the seemingly impossible, teaching herself to be a financial wizard and building a lifestyle that allowed her to retire at 40, sail the world and spend her time volunteering internationally on humanitarian missions with the American Red Cross.

 Bradley’s first book, Escape from the Ordinary, an Amazon best-seller, chronicles her epic adventures achieving her dream of sailing around the world.
 A sequel, Crossing Pirate Waters, is due in the summer of 2019.
 She spoke to Military.com about how she managed to realize such an exciting future after the military.

 "I was a broken teenager when I walked into the recruiter's office, took the [Armed Services Vocational Aptitude Battery] and enlisted as an E1, 98G, Russian Voice Interceptor," Bradley said.

 Bradley spent the next several years transcribing Russian at the field station in Augsburg, Germany, where she realized she wanted to do more with her career than just sit at a desk.